ezavesky/udnd_03_maze/README.md

   * Overlapping walls and objects - similar to the positioning of game objects to be flush with other walls, floors, etc, I found some challenge in reducing the visual "glitches" caused by two surfaces trying to simultaneously render (e.g. a column and a wall)
+  * Video textures - planned for the movie game, this component (movie texture, a plugin, the format) was too hard to tackle with the time remaining.
 * Positive findings
   * Camera textures - it was fun to discover the capability for a camera texture and an easy implementation of it in the game.